mtpali/exclave/README.md

   - The license of [mieru](https://github.com/enfein/mieru) applies to `libmieru.so` in Mieru plugin.
   - The license of [hysteria](https://github.com/apernet/hysteria) applies to `libhysteria2.so` in Hysteria 2 plugin.
   - The license of [juicity](https://github.com/juicity/juicity) applies to `libjuicity.so` in Juicity plugin.
-  - The license of [brook](https://github.com/txthinking/brook) applies to `libbrook.so` in Brook plugin.
   - The license of [tuic](https://github.com/Itsusinn/tuic) applies to `libtuic5.so` in TUIC v5 plugin.
   - The license of [shadowquic](https://github.com/spongebob888/shadowquic) applies to `libshadowquic.so` in ShadowQUIC plugin.
 - `geosite.dat` and `geoip.dat` are data files downloaded and bundled directly.
 They are not part of the code.